LIVESTREAMING: 2020 Election Petition hearing

 Source: www.ghanaweb.com

-The General Secretary of the NDC, Johnson Asiedu Nketiah, also a witness for the petitioner, presented his witness statement yesterday.

-He was cross-examined by the Respondents’ lawyers and discharged by the court.

-The apex court is expected to resume hearing the 2020 Election Petition case today, February 2, 2021.
+The Supreme Court is expected to resume the hearing of the 2020 Election Petition case filed by the Presidential Candidate of the National Democratic Congress (NDC), John Dramani Mahama.

-The court is expected to hear the case and give a ruling within a period of 42 days.
+Member of the NDC Dr. Michael Kpessa-Whyte was discharged yesterday by the court after he mounted the witness box as Mr. Mahama’s 2nd witness.

+Mr Mahama filed an application in court seeking to be granted permission to inspect documents of the Electoral Commission.

 The electoral commission declared incumbent President Nana Addo Dankwa Akufo-Addo the winner of the country's 2020 presidential election.